Skyshader77/Lacryma-Hydra/chapter12.typ

 "Your imagination runs wild.
 The turncloaks have left the city."

 "No, no, no, it must be a monster.
-I can hear it slithering within the walls.
-It speaks to us.
-It whispers names."
+The rumors are rampant about this place.
+People can hear monsters slithering within the walls."

 Their boots left the room.
 Nix and Majorian laid for minutes under the bed, hearing their tense breathing.